 Other Things to Listen or Read

 The best episode of Malcolm Gladwell’s podcast Revisionist History this season was his take on washing clothes.
 Like he even said, yes he sounds like a shill for Proctor and Gamble.
-But his message about how to have the cleanest carbon footprint when washing dishes and laundry shouldn’t be missed: use cold water!
+But his message about how to have the smallest carbon footprint shouldn’t be missed: use the dishwasher to wash and use cold water to wash laundry!